Why are political campaign strategies crucial?

 In 2008, Obama amassed an army of 2.2 million volunteers.
-While previous campaigns had paid staff, consultants and canvassers, the Obama campaign’s ability to drive his election victory was derived from the unpaid local citizens who organized their neighborhoods to go out and vote.
+While previous campaigns had paid staff, political consultants, and canvassers, the Obama campaign’s ability to drive his election victory was derived from the unpaid local citizens who organized their neighborhoods to go out and vote.

 Chances are, there are some super-invested supporters who want to go the extra mile to help out your campaign.
 Every political campaign should have a solid system to nurture volunteering among supporters.